NewslettersSign inAPP

 POLITICS

-Earlier this year, it became clear that Rep. George Santos, a Republican congressman elected to New York’s 3rd Congressional District in November, had lied to his constituents about his credentials.
-After the lies became public, a House Ethics Committee investigation was announced to scrutinize his conduct.
+Earlier this year, it was revealed that Representative George Santos, a Republican congressman elected to New York’s 3rd Congressional District in November, had lied to his constituents about his credentials.
+Following this revelation, a House Ethics Committee investigation was launched to examine his conduct.

-After being elected, reporters found inconsistencies with Rep. Santos’ résumé and public records and information.
-The congressman admitted to embellishing his credentials, leading the Republican Party of Nassau County, which had endorsed his candidacy, to call for his resignation.
+After his election, reporters discovered inconsistencies between Rep. Santos’ resume and public records and information.
+The congressman eventually admitted to embellishing his credentials, prompting the Republican Party of Nassau County, which had endorsed his candidacy, to demand his resignation.

-On Wednesday, 10 May, Rep. Santos turned himself in to federal law enforcement after being charged on thirteen counts that range from making false statements to the House of Representatives and theft of public funds to money laundering.
+In May, Rep. Santos surrendered himself to federal law enforcement after being charged with thirteen counts that included making false statements to the House of Representatives, theft of public funds, and money laundering.

 In early March, the House Ethics Committee announced that they would be investigating the allegations made against Rep. Santos.
 The press release noted that opening an investigation “does not itself indicate that any violation has occurred.”
 Additionally, the committee said that they would not make any further comments until the process had run its course.

-The arrest of the congressman increases the stakes for his political future substantially.
-After the investigation had been announced by the Ethics Committee, Rep. Santos announced that he would be seeking re-election, to the shock of many of his constituents who have called on him to resign.
+The arrest of the congressman increased the stakes for his political future substantially.
+After the investigation was announced by the Ethics Committee, Rep. Santos proclaimed that he would be seeking re-election, to the shock of many of his constituents who have called on him to resign.

 Can George Santos be removed from Congress?